 Since existing buildings are key to how urban spaces are perceived, they help to shape identity.
 As part of the sustainable development of existing buildings, this must be taken into account just as much as the activation of any potential for optimisation.
-The value of existing buildings for society is expressed by their cultural diversity and the distinguished and locationspecific appearance of our cities.
-The old building at Stresemannstrasse 128 in 2005. (left) Today, the new BMUB office building creates an exciting mix of old and new.
+The value of existing buildings for society is expressed by their cultural diversity and the distinguished and location-specific appearance of our cities.